dbokhan/Help/Books/From GSM to LTE/quezzes.md

 The Home Location Register (HLR) is the subscriber database of a GSM network.
 It contains a record for each  subscriber, with information about the individually available services.

 The Short Messaging Service Center (SMSC) is used to store and forward short messages.

+>Author's Answer 2:
+>The GSM NSS consists of at least of the following network components:
+>
+>MSC: The Mobile Switching Center, which includes the Visitor Location Register, is responsible for connecting calls and mobility management.
+>
+>The Home Location Register, which stores subscriber information
+>
+>Service Control Points, which handle services like prepaid or location based billing applications
+>
+>SMS Service Center
+>
+>Voice Mail Systems

 **3. Name the most important components of the GSM radio network (BSS) and their tasks.**